 2. Clean the Floor

-The tile floor must be cleaned thoroughly using a broom and vacuum to make sure there are no dirt particles before you begin the cleaning process.
+The tile floor must be cleaned thoroughly using a broom or a floor sweeper, and vacuum to make sure there are no dirt particles before you begin the cleaning process.

 3. Combine the Ingredients